Namibia Oil Blocks Map: Complete Guide to PEL Licenses 2026

 - ✅ 30+ PELs across Namibia's offshore (3 basins)

-- ✅ 5 supermajors active (Shell, Total, Galp, Chevron, Woodside)
+- ✅ 4 majors/supermajors active (Shell, TotalEnergies, Galp, Chevron)

 For investors, the block map reveals where the value is: Orange Basin blocks adjacent to proven discoveries offer the best risk-adjusted returns.